FuturoDEV-Fitness/carrinho-de-compras-lucasplcorrea/README.md

-# Comandos utilizados no desenvolvimento do Projeto.
+# Comandos utilizados no desenvolvimento do Projeto

 ## Card 1